-- When the Court makes an Emergency Protection Order (EPO) it has the discretion to: - a. give directions about the contact which is or is not to be
+- When the Court makes an Emergency Protection Order (EPO) it has the discretion to: - a. give directions about the contact which is or is not to be allowed between the child and any named person, and

-'PA 2001 24(3) and 54(2) allowed between the child and any named person, and
+PA 2001 s.24(3) I 54(2)

-- b. impose conditions. - 31 Subject to any of these directions, there is a general duty on the applicant for an EPO to allow the child reasonable contact with any named person. - 32 The Court may give directions regarding contact not only when the EPO is made, but also at any time while it is in force.
+- b. impose conditions - 30 Subject to any of these directions, there is a general duty on the applicant for an EPO to allow the child reasonable contact with any named person. - 31 The Court may give directions regarding contact not only when the EPO is made, but also at any time while it is in force.
 It may also vary the directions at any time.